-This report contains a lot more information about the work of health and care professionals, your role as a citizen and the reasons for changing and improving the health of our city.
+This report contains a lot more information about the work of health and care professionals, your role as a citizen and the reasons for changing and improving the health and wellbeing of our city.
 Once you have taken a look we want to hear from you.

-If we begin a conversation together as people who live and work in Leeds we can begin creating the future of health and care services we want to see in the city, and ensure people are at the centre of developing this.
+By starting a conversation together as people who live and work in Leeds we can begin creating the future of health and care services we want to see in the city.